-18. Failure to give proper notification with lifeline or communication system of team's intentions, (total discounts not to exceed 6 during working of problem) each infraction___1
+18. Failure to give proper notification with lifeline or communication system of team's intentions, (total discounts not to exceed 6 during working of problem) each infraction \\1

-The following verbal or standard lifeline pull signals shall be used between the No. 5 team member and the briefing officer or lifeline judge:
+The following verbal or standard lifeline pull signals shall be used between the No. 5 team member and the command center or lifeline judge: